 UNDERGRADUATE PROGRAMS ("NEW" REQUIREMENTS: CATALOG TERM FALL 2012 OR LATER)

-IMPORTANT NOTE: THE DEADLINE FOR SUBMITTING ACCEPTANCE APPLICATIONS FOR THE SPRING
+THE DEADLINE FOR SUBMITTING ACCEPTANCE APPLICATIONS FOR THE Fall 2014 SEMESTER IS FRIDAY, September 19.

 SEE ACCEPTANCE TO THE MAJOR TO FIGURE OUT IF YOU'RE ELIGIBLE FOR ACCEPTANCE.